jfreeze/gce-freebsd/README.md

 This script installs several apps and also places some code in <code>/tmp</code> for you to run manually as needed.
 The base installs should not take too long to run.

-This script sets the user environment found with <code>user-env.sh</code>, installs the base applications with  <code>base-installs.sh</code>, installs the web applications with <code>web-installs.sh</code>, and installs and sets up the config files for nginx (but prompts the user that installation must be run manually).
+This script sets the user environment with <code>user-env.sh</code>, installs the base applications with  <code>base-installs.sh</code>, installs the web applications with <code>web-installs.sh</code>, and installs and sets up the config files for nginx (but prompts the user that installation must be run manually).